VIP Photography Tour

 This is a new tour concept for North Korea – A VIP North Korea photography tour run by photographers for photographers.

-This tour will be capped at 6 people (normally 25) in order to present you with the best and rarest opportunity to photograph daily life in North Korea.
+This tour will be capped at just 7 people (normally 25 in the DPRK) in order to present you with the best and rarest opportunity to photograph daily life in North Korea.

 This is not a conventional DPRK tour that you may know.
 Besides the usual stops at Mansudae Grand Monument and Kumsusan Palace of the Sun, we have designed an itinerary that allows you time in key places to get that perfect shot.
 We get up early to catch sunrise along scenic spots like the Taedong River and the Juche Tower.
 We will also get golden hour shots at the iconic 105 storey Ryugyong Hotel and other various street scenes/famous landmarks.
 One of our expert Rocky Road guides will be on hand to make sure we push the boundaries and get you to the sites you want to – something only made possible with a small group.